Skip to content

 See Signatures for repository signature layout.

-python scripts/bump_version.py patch --no-push
+scripts/bump_version.py patch --no-push

 # 3. Sign the locally-built manifest

-# 4. Push to trigger CI
+# 4. Push commit, tag, and signature to trigger CI

 git push && git push --tags